SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 To better manage this difficult trade-off between the need to address the parties to a conversation and the need to restrict the disclosure of knowledge of those parties to the parties themselves (i.e., privacy) we focus our attention on managing exploitably correlatable non-content metadata, specifically ***exploitably correlatable identifiers***.
 Thus if we can protect against exploitation derived from the correlation of identifiers we may achieve effective privacy.

-Protection against exploitation via correlation provides a more gentle trade-space than mere protection against correlation.
+Protection against exploitation via correlation provides a more gentle trade space than mere protection against correlation.
 The former is practical and amenable to cost-benefit analysis, but the latter is largely impractical.

 Let's return to our public road delivery analogy.
 We can achieve effective privacy over public roads if we use a delivery service.
 The delivery service uses public roads, but the contents of the delivery vans are not viewable by bystanders (third-party observers).
 Although a bystander can see the van enter and leave our property they can't see the boxes the van delivered or picked up from our property.
 The van has a public address (its license plate).
 The boxes the van picks up or delivers all have public addresses.
 But the addresses on the boxes and the contents of the boxes are not viewable by the bystander.
 The van makes stops at many houses in the neighborhood which provides herd privacy with respect to correlating van deliveries and pickups to boxes.
 Analogously the contents of the van may be considered content whereas the van itself is non-content metadata.
 The van provides a virtual private delivery network over public roads.
 The closest analogy in the communication world is a Virtual Private Network, (VPN).
 The limitation is that we have to trust the delivery driver of the van not to tell our neighbors the address information on the boxes delivered or picked up from our address.
 The driver can't tell what's in the boxes, merely who they came from or who they are being sent to.

 Let's extend the delivery driver analogy.
 Suppose that a malicious adversary replaced the driver with one of its own so that it could view all the addresses of all the boxes inside that delivery van and maybe even open the boxes to view their contents.
 Now any trust in the delivery van service is broken because of the malicious impersonation of the delivery van driver.
 We must be careful not to mistake this as a privacy problem but to see it as an authenticity and confidentiality problem.
 If the delivery van driver is not impersonatable because any entity at any pickup address can securely authenticate the driver then the adversary will not be able to pick up boxes much less view their addresses or contents.
 The exploitability of the public addresses on the boxes is derived from the exploitability of the delivery service's authenticity and confidentiality, not the inherent correlatability of the boxes' public addresses.

 At first blush, it seems that the solution to protecting address privacy is not a private road network but un-impersonatable delivery van drivers with really secure delivery vans and really secure boxes inside the delivery vans.
 We would be better off building more secure more trustworthy delivery services (VPNs) that use public roads than building something more complicated and harder to adopt like replacing public roads with private roads (distributed private communication networks).
+For example, the [WireGuard](https://www.wireguard.com) VPN protocol is a best practices VPN from a modern [security](https://eprint.iacr.org/2020/379.pdf) standpoint.
+It is [open source](https://www.wireguard.com/repositories/) and uses [libsodium](https://libsodium.gitbook.io/doc/) constructs.
+We should not reinvent that wheel.

 ## Cold War versus Hot War